fcharte/GitHubMining/README.md

 You can run this application from your R console or RStudio by installing the `shiny` package and then entering `runGitHub('GitHubMining', 'fcharte')`.
 You can also fork this repo and introduce your own changes.

+**Important**: This is a work in progress.
+I'll do changes at any time as I complete its functionality.

 ## Introduction

 This application allows you to access the GitHub API to get data about users, repositories, contributions, etc.